Vonage/vivid-3/libs/components/src/lib/accordion-item/README.md

 </h6>
 ```
 ## Open
-Use the `open` attribute to indicate whether the accordion item is open.
+Use the `open` attribute to set the accordion-item's open state.
 Alternatively, you can use the [`show()`](#show) and [`hide()`](#hide) methods.
 - Type: `boolean`
 - Default: `false`